iChocoDevelopment/moonlight-bot/README.md

 ATTENTION: SINCE September 5th 2022 NEWERS VERSIONS ARE NOT PUBLIC ANYMORE.<br/>
-No support given for this, only the setup, changes = no support, thanks!
+No support given for this, thanks!